-2.2 Post-Crisis Bankruptcy Policy Reforms
+9.2.2 Postcrisis Bankruptcy Policy Reforms

-The economic crisis of 1997 placed tremendous strain on the existing corporate bankruptcy system for both in-court and out-of-court proceedings as a result of the soaring number and scale of bankruptcies.
-Table 1 shows that the filings for judicial bankruptcy procedures rose dramatically in 1997.
-The fallout from the economic crisis on the system was the main driving force in implementing revisions in the bankruptcy laws and procedures.
-In addition, the IMF and IBRD required that improvements be made in the corporate bankruptcy system as a condition for the bailout package.
+The economic crisis of 1997 placed tremendous strain on the existing corporate bankruptcy system for both in-court and out-of-court proceedings because of the soaring number and scale of bankruptcies.
+Table 9.1 shows that the filings for judicial bankruptcy procedures rose dramatically in 1997.
+The fallout from the economic crisis on the bankruptcy system was the main driving force in implementing revisions in the bankruptcy laws and procedures.
+In addition, the International Monetary Fund (IMF) and the International Bank for Reconstruction and Development (IBRD) required that improvements be made in the corporate bankruptcy system as a condition for the bailout package.

-After the economic crisis, the Korean government implemented reform efforts to remove exit barriers along two separate lines: one involved the court-administered bankruptcy procedure, and the other, the pre-bankruptcy informal arrangements for corporate restructuring.
+After the economic crisis, the Korean government implemented reform efforts to remove exit barriers along two separate lines: One involved the court-administered bankruptcy procedure, and the other included the prebankruptcy informal arrangements for corporate restructuring.
 Whereas the workout procedure had a significant impact on the corporate restructuring of larger failing firms, the court-administered procedures focused on the restructuring of medium-sized failing firms.

 In this study, we focus on policy reform in the court-administered bankruptcy system.
-Except for small-sized firms with less complex capital structures, the court-administered bankruptcy procedures would be the last resort for insolvent firms if the interested parties could not agree on the pre-bankruptcy informal arrangements for corporate restructuring.
-For prebankruptcy informal arrangements, one of the most effective disciplines should come from the discipline of the court-administered bankruptcy procedures.
-In other words, during out-of-court informal settlements the incentives of interested parties' would be directly affected by how they expect the outcome of the court-administered bankruptcy proceedings to be.
+Except for small firms with less complex capital structures, the court-administered bankruptcy procedures would be the last resort for insolvent firms if the interested parties could not agree on the prebankruptcy informal arrangements for corporate restructuring.
+For prebankruptcy informal arrangements, one of the most effective disciplines should come from that of the court-administered bankruptcy procedures.
+In other words, during out-of-court informal settlements the incentives of interested parties would be directly affected by what they expect the outcome of the court-administered bankruptcy proceedings to be.

-< Bankruptcy Policy Reform in 1998: Economic Efficiency Criterion and the removal of the Exit Barriers for Large Firms>
+Bankruptcy Policy Reform in 1998: Economic Efficiency Criterion and the Removal of the Exit Barriers for Large Firms

-The most crucial element in the post-crisis court-administered bankruptcy system was the court's establishment and tight enforcement of an economic efficiency criterion in selecting qualified firms for judicial bankruptcy procedures.
-Instead of basing the system on economic efficiency, the pre-reform system was based on high social value and prospects for rehabilitation.
-Presently, a comparison of a distressed firm's value as a going-concern with its liquidation value is required to initiate judicial bankruptcy proceedings.
+The most crucial element in the postcrisis court-administered bankruptcy system was the court's establishment and tight enforcement of an economic efficiency criterion in selecting qualified firms for judicial bankruptcy procedures.
+Instead of being based on economic efficiency, the prereform system was based on high social value and prospects for rehabilitation.
+Presently, a comparison of a distressed firm's value as a going concern with its liquidation value is required to initiate judicial bankruptcy proceedings.

 The new criterion greatly contributed to removing the de facto exit barrier placed on large firms that had existed in the in-court bankruptcy system prior to the crisis.
-Prior to the crisis, producers with persistently declining productivity were more likely to be accepted into a rehabilitation procedure as long as they exhibited "high social value" such as a large output or employment share in the economy.
+Prior to the crisis, producers with persistently declining productivity were more likely to be accepted into a rehabilitation procedure as long as they exhibited high social value such as a large output or employment share in the economy.